 A user has a clearance recorded in the system.
 When a user invokes an operation on an entity, his clearance and role, the appropriate device classifications, and the classification, CCR mark, and access set for that entity determine whether the operation is permitted.
-The user's ID or current role must be paired with the specified operation in the access set of the entity in question (Assertion 1).
-If the operation allows information to be viewed via a given device, then the user's clearance and the classification of the output device must equal or exceed the classification of the information (Assertion 4).
+The user's ID or current role must be paired with the specified operation in the access set of the entity in question (assertion 1, authorization).
+If the operation allows information to be viewed via a given device, then the user's clearance and the classification of the output device must equal or exceed the classification of the information (assertion 4, viewing).
 Similarly, other security assertions must not be violated by the programs invoked as part of the requested operation.

-• There are no integrity levels or controls defined in the model.
-What prevents accidental or malicious modification of sensitive data?
+(11) There are no integrity levels or controls defined in the model.
+What prevents accidental/malicious modification of sensitive data?

-The reasons for omitting integrity levels have been discussed previously [16].
+The reasons for omitting integrity levels have been discussed separately [14].
 Modifications of clearances, classifications, and role sets are covered in the given set of assertions.
-Any alteration of data must presumably be accomplished by a user's invoking an operation; his authorization to invoke that operation is required by Assertion 1.
-In the future, specific cases may be treated in additional assertions similar to Assertion 10.
+To alter data, a user must invoke an operation; assertion 1 (authorization) requires that the user be authorized to invoke that operation.
+In the future, specific cases may be treated in additional assertions similar to assertion 10 (releasing).

-FORMALIZING THE MMS SECURITY MODEL
+5. FORMALIZING THE MMS SECURITY MODEL

 To provide a firm foundation for proofs about the security properties of a system specification or implementation, a formal statement of its security model is needed.
 This section presents a formal model that corresponds to the informal MMS security model.
-It serves three purposes: it is an example of how an informal model of a system's security requirements can be made formal; being abstract, the formal model can be interpreted by others for different but related applications; and it is a basis for proofs about particular message system specifications and implementations.
+It serves three purposes: (1) it is an example of how an informal model of a system's security requirements can be made formal; (2) being abstract, it can be interpreted by others for different but related applications; and (3) it is a basis for proofs about particular message system specifications and implementations.

-The MMS security model comprises 15 definitions, a one-paragraph description of MMS operation, four assumptions about user behavior, and ten assertions that hold for the MMS.
-We focus on formalizing the ten assertions only, although in doing so, some notation is required to define formal entities that correspond to those discussed informally in the 15 definitions.
-The assertions are explicated formally in Definition 2 concerning system states and in Definitions 5 through 11 concerning the system transform.
+The MMS security model comprises fifteen definitions, a one-paragraph description of MMS operation, four assumptions about user behavior, and ten assertions that hold for the MMS.
+We focus on formalizing the ten assertions only, although in doing so, some notation is required to define formal entities that correspond to those discussed informally in the fifteen definitions.
+Below, the assertions are explicated formally in definition (2) concerning system states and definitions (5) through (11) concerning the system transform.
 Although the correctness of the explication cannot be proven, we discuss the correspondence between the formalism and the informal model briefly following the explication.

 Each MMS family member can be modeled as an automaton with inputs, an internal state, and outputs.
 The inputs correspond to the commands users give to the system.
 Because this is a security model, we are principally concerned with modeling the categories of inputs that affect system security.
-The internal state of the automaton corresponds to the information currently stored in the message system - messages, message files, classifications, access sets, and so on.
-Output from the automaton consists of command responses - the things that users view or obtain in response to particular requests.
-These may include entities, parts of entities, classification labels, and IDs.
+The internal state of the automaton corresponds to the information currently stored in the message system-messages, message files, classifications, access sets, and so on.
+Output from the automaton consists of command responses-the things that users view or obtain in response to particular requests.
+These may include entities, classification labels, IDs, and so on.
 We model output as a set of distinguished entities; although output is treated as part of the internal state, it represents that part that is directly visible to users.
 Some commands cause a state change that affects the output set, others may cause a change of state without changing the output set, and still others (particularly commands that do not satisfy the security assertions) cause no state change at all.
 A history of the system is a particular sequence of inputs and states.